Meet the Student Behind 'the T-Shirt White People Can't Wear'

 VICE: So you’ve been getting a lot of heat for this, huh?
 How do you feel now?

 Nwoko: I was just relieved that it made people talk.
-Because that’s one of our biggest problems—people don’t want to talk about it.
-This piece is about that realization.
+Because that’s one of our biggest problems – people don’t want to talk about it.
+This piece is about that realisation.
 There are a lot of people who want to say racism does not exist, and I was one of those people.

 How did you get from thinking racism is nonexistent to making a shirt about it?